 In the early days of the Ghan, the driver would stop the train and set off into the bush to shoot something for the passengers to eat!
 Needless to say this doesn’t happen now and the great trains have beautifully decorated and comfortable restaurant cars, each with its own special historic theme.

 The Ghan provides two main levels of service – Gold Service and Red Service.
-Each service offers a range of three options.

 Gold Service: